7km of white sandy beaches, a private yacht marina, 27 restaurants and mind-blowing facilities – is Sani Resort Europe’s best family resort?

 Baby & Toddler Facilities at Sani Resort:

-Babies and toddles are very well catered for at Sani Resort.
+Babies and toddles are also catered for at Sani Resort.
 The Sani Crèche Club is available for children aged 4 months – 4 years.
-Lunch is provided and is free for children under two years.
 This must also be booked in advance and an extra charge applies.

 Sani Beach Hotel: